dwnas/userplugins/README.md

-# userplugins
+# ImNewHere
-plugins used for vencord (https://github.com/vendicated/vencord)
+Allows for the ability to change the "I'm new here, say hi!" text on new joiners